from £242 /night help Price for guests, Nights

 Rate includes the use of bed linen, towels, BBQ facilities, garden furniture, electricity and central heating.

-A basket of logs is supplied - more can be purchased on site or in nearby village.
+A basket of logs is supplied in each cottage - more can be purchased on site or in nearby village.

-Baby cot and high chair available on request.
+Baby cots and high chairs available on request.

 Smoking not permitted within the buildings.